Fifteen non-governmental organizations denounce the worsening of the humanitarian crisis in Cuba following the energy collapse.

 The statement also highlights the direct consequences on essential services, such as the healthcare sector.

-Moreover, they request that international efforts be carried out through "humanitarian cooperation mechanisms that are not interfered with by political issues."
+They also request that international efforts be carried out through "humanitarian cooperation mechanisms that are not interfered with by political issues."

-The signatories warn that, if urgent actions are not taken, the crisis in Cuba could "reach catastrophic levels, with irreversible consequences for the most vulnerable sectors of society, such as the elderly, chronically ill, and children."
+The signatories warn that, if urgent actions are not taken, the crisis in Cuba could "reach catastrophic levels, with irreversible consequences for the most vulnerable sectors of society, such as the elderly, the chronically ill, and children."

-Signatory organizations:
+Signing organizations:

 Cuba Decides.